- Anxiety disorders are not just a matter of feeling too anxious. Children with anxiety disorders have fears and worries that cause distress.

 - gently encouraging your child to do things they’re anxious about

-- waiting until your child actually gets anxious before you step in to help
+- waiting until your child gets anxious before you step in to help

-- praising your child for doing something they’re anxious about
+- praising your child for doing something they’re worried about

 - avoiding labelling your child as ‘shy’ or ‘anxious’